 This workshop also serves as a platform for participants in SCinet, the high-speed network built for the SC conference, to present experimental papers on their latest designs and solutions.
 SCinet, as a state-of-the-art network, connects many demonstrators of big science data processing infrastructures at the highest line speeds, deploys the newest technologies available, and demonstrates novel functionality.

 We invite papers that propose new and novel techniques that increase the capacity and functionality of scientific computing and wide-area networks.

 Topics of interest include but are not limited to:

-- High-speed network protocols
+- High-performance network protocols and network architectures

 - Securing high-speed networks

 - Cross-layer network architectures and concepts

 - Michelle Zhu, Associate Professor, Computer Science Department, Montclair State University